Megh2005/Megh2005/README.md

 - [x] Be an average android developer
 - [ ] Be an excellent android developer
 - [x] Be a good human being from :heart:
-- [ ] Loose some weight from my body
+- [x] Loose some weight from my body
 - [x] Receive a good internship
 - [x] Support any of the coding communities
 - [x] Get a healthy YGPA
 - [ ] Join a yoga club
-- [ ] Buying a new Macbook M3 PRO

 > [!NOTE]
 > As there are stll few months left in year 2024, I am trying hard to fulfil my unchecked targets.